Redundancy Notice Fill out the template

 • Employers may also offer a voluntary payment to an employee in a redundancy situation.
 This is sometimes referred to as an 'ex-gratia' payment.

-What should a redundancy notice contain?
+What should the notice contain?

 A redundancy notice should provide the following information to an employee: